amplication/docs/docs/getting-started/add-custom-code.md

 }
 ```

-This example adds a simple method to get a user's full name.
 Note how it uses the `findOne` method from the base service.

 ### Step 4: Push Your Changes

-After adding your custom code, commit the changes to your git repository:
+After adding your custom code, commit the changes to the git feature branch you created in Step 1:

 ```bash
 git add .